gautam-ramachandruni/CSE5335-web-data-managment/Project 7/README.md

 7. Give an alphabetically ordered list of all items along with their location

 8. List the reserve prices of those open auctions where a certain person with id person3 issued a bid before another person with id person6.

-Each answer is enclosed in "<queryx>" tags - where x is the question number (1…8).